Generic Name: dorzolamide (dor-ZOE-la-mide)

 Treating increased pressure in the eye in patients with ocular hypertension and open-angle glaucoma.

-Trusopt drops is a carbonic anhydrase inhibitor.
+Trusopt drops are a carbonic anhydrase inhibitor.
 It works by decreasing fluid production and pressure inside the eye.

 Do NOT use Trusopt drops if: